Cutting Feedback in Misspecified Copula Models: Discussion

 Methods that control for misspecification of the marginals when estimating the copula function are rare, especially in high-dimensions. \cite{kim2007comparison} demonstrates that adopting nonparametric marginals as in~\cite{genest95} can guard against this, but this will be at the cost of reduced statistical efficiency when the marginals are in fact well-specified.
 Our type~2 cut posterior guards against this type of misspecification while attempting to limit any loss in statistical efficiency.
 Table~\ref{tab:theory} summarizes our theoretical results.
 Along with the conventional posterior, both types of cut posterior are correctly calibrated asymptotically when the copula model is well-specified.
 However, unlike the conventional posterior, the type~2 cut posterior is also correctly calibrated under misspecification of the marginal models, and the type~1 cut posterior under misspecification of the copula function.

 Evaluation of cut posteriors is difficult, and another contribution of our paper is the development of variational methods to do so for copula models.
-The novel definition of the type~2 cut posterior using a rank likelihood~\citep{hoff2014information} complicates computation.
-However, this can be overcome by considering an augmented posterior with the type~2 cut posterior as its marginal in $(\thetavec,\psivec)$.
+The definition of the type~2 cut posterior using a pseudo rank likelihood complicates computation, although this can be overcome by considering an augmented posterior with the cut posterior as its marginal in $(\thetavec,\psivec)$.
 Application of the variational methods to a 1096 dimension Gaussian copula for a macroeconomic forecasting application demonstrates their speed and efficiency in high dimensions.

 Finally, we note that macroeconomic example is also interesting in itself.
-Copula time series models have strong potential~\citep{smith2015}, but selection of an appropriate copula function or parametric marginals can be difficult.
-In this case, guarding against misspecification is valuable, and our empirical work shows this can increase density forecasting accuracy relative to the conventional posterior.
+Copula time series models have strong potential~\citep{smithmin2010,smith2015,smithman2018,nagler2022}, but selection of an appropriate copula function or parametric marginals can be difficult.
+In this case, guarding against misspecification is valuable, and our empirical work shows a cut posterior can increase density forecasting accuracy relative to the conventional posterior.
 Further useful applications of our new Bayesian methodology for cutting feedback in copula modeling await.

 {\Alph{section}\arabic{table}} {\Alph{section}\arabic{figure}} {\Alph{section}\arabic{algorithm}}